goatshriek/stumpless/INSTALL.md

 # Building Stumpless from the source
-In order to compile Stumpless you will at a bare minimum cmake and a compatible build system such as the GNU toolchain or Microsoft Visual Studio.
-While the source itself can be downloaded using a number of tools (wget, a browser, etc.) git is the recommended way to do this if you need to get specific release tags, branches, or make any changes yourself.
+To compile Stumpless, you will at a bare minimum cmake and a compatible build system such as the GNU toolchain or Microsoft Visual Studio.
+While the source itself can be downloaded using several tools (wget, a browser, etc.) git is the recommended way to do this if you need to get specific release tags, and branches, or make any changes yourself.

 ## Prepping your System